SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - RADIAL: Random Sampling from Intelligent Pool for Active Learning [2022, ICML workshop]
 - Revisiting Deep Active Learning for Semantic Segmentation [2023]
 - Adaptive Superpixel for Active Learning in Semantic Segmentation [2023]
+- Best Practices in Active Learning for Semantic Segmentation [2023]: A comparative study.

 Semantic Segmentation with domain adaptation：
 - Multi-Anchor Active Domain Adaptation for Semantic Segmentation [2021, ICCV]：